MV19031999/sweet-tooth/README.md

 # Sweet-Tooth
 **Sweet-Tooth** is a full-stack web application built using the MERN Stack.
 It is an online platform for the purpose of ordering sweets and deserts.
-It boasts a Client as well as an Admin Interface allowing for a smooth and effortless experiance for the User and the Management
+It boasts a Client as well as an Admin Interface allowing for a smooth and effortless experiance for the User and the Administrantion Management Team

 ---